 In order to give ongoing performance feedback, and help students keep focus on the important subject matter of this course (a prerequisite to upper division courses in psychology), the course does have quizzes.
-The quizzes include two midterm quizzes and a final quiz (i.e., exam).
-These quizzes consist of a combination of "problem" items, multiple-choice, fill-in-the-blank, and miniessay items.
+The quizzes include a "small quiz" at the end of week 2, two midterm quizzes and a final quiz (i.e., exam).
+These quizzes consist of a combination of "problem" items, multiple-choice, fill-in-the-blank, and mini-essay items.
 Compared to homework, quizzes place far more emphasis on conceptual understanding and less on calculations.
 The midterms will begin approximately 10 minutes into the class session (i.e., at 2:10 pm) on the day scheduled for each quiz; the first 10 minutes of these midterm class-sessions will be devoted to presentation or review of material that will make up part of the quiz, so it makes sense to come to class on time that day (like every day).
 If you must miss a quiz, talk to the instructor, as it may be possible (e.g., with a signed medical excuse) to arrange a make-up quiz (different version than the one given earlier in class) on the first day of the final exam period; there will be no make-up quizzes prior to the final-exam period.

 All quizzes are cumulative, but all have an emphasis on more recent material, and are closed-book.
-Because comprehension rather than memorization is the goal, we will provide a list of mathematical formulas; your job will be to know what formula is relevant to a particular problem and how to use it correctly.
+Because comprehension rather than memorization is the goal, we will provide a list of mathematical formulas on the quiz form; your job will be to know what formula is relevant to a particular problem and how to use it correctly.
 It will be helpful to have a calculator for the quizzes but to receive credit for calculation problems you will need to show each step of your calculations; do not rely on advanced calculators that directly compute complex formulas.
 Individuals may submit written challenges to their quiz grade immediately after quizzes are administered.
 Grades will be adjusted only if the challenge is successful and ONLY for the individual that submitted the challenge.

 Sufficient participation credit is gained from in-class exercises, which are of two major kinds.
 First, we will have in-class groups to carry out learning-focused exercises during class sessions.
 These groups will often be responsible for producing a written product/report when they meet, and your credit for "sufficient participation" will be based on how often you are around to sign these products/reports, and on your being reasonably cooperative with other group members.
 EFO (early feedback opportunity) exercises are essentially "one-minute tests" designed not so much to evaluate your performance as to enable you to check how well you understand key course material, providing valuable performance feedback.
 Credit on these EFOs is based not at all on whether you got the right answer, but only on whether you put in effort to see how well you could do.
+Consistent inattendance at lab sections may also factor into sufficient participation credit.